Direct Access and our Barristers

-(Note: this scheme is not available under Legal Aid)
+Please note this scheme is not available for legal aid cases

 The clear advantage to our clients of “Direct Access” or “Public Access” is an enormous saving in cost.
 By instructing a barrister direct, clients have access to the expertise they need to conduct the case, without having to pay the additional costs of a solicitor.

 This scheme is not available in legal aid cases.